tomhiggins/BishBashBosh/README.md

  - Leave the first  input section , the one for User Name, blank
  - The default password is  **CHANGEME** , and yes you should really change that to something less defaultish.

-You should now see a web page with controls that will allows you to pick what you want to be streamed and in which order.
+You should now see a web page with controls that will allow you to pick what you want to be streamed and in what order.
 You can also use an app on your phone/device such as RemoteForVLC (https://f-droid.org/packages/org.peterbaldwin.client.android.vlcremote/)

 **How do I change the default password**